 As a small businessman, a sixth-generation family farmer, and a professional pilot, Sam has a deep understanding of how infrastructure and developments in transportation technology can fundamentally impact and benefit our economy, our communities, and Americans’ livelihoods.

-He is a proven, effective leader, who most recently served four years as Chairman of the Subcommittee on Highways and Transit, including during development and enactment of the Fixing America’s Surface Transportation (FAST) Act, the current long-term surface transportation law.
-Sam has also served the Ranking Member of the Subcommittee on Economic Development, Public Buildings, and Emergency Management, and he is Co-Chair of the House General Aviation Caucus.
+He is a proven, effective leader, who has also previously served four years as Chairman of the Subcommittee on Highways and Transit, the Ranking Member of the Subcommittee on Economic Development, Public Buildings, and Emergency Management, and he is Co-Chair of the House General Aviation Caucus.

-Utilizing his substantial experience, he is leading Committee Republicans in the 116th Congress as our Nation’s leaders work to address our growing infrastructure needs, take on the challenges of providing reliable investment in our transportation network, and harness innovation to more effectively and safely move goods and people throughout the country.
+Utilizing his substantial experience, he is leading Committee Republicans in the 117th Congress as our Nation’s leaders work to address our growing infrastructure needs, take on the challenges of providing reliable investment in our transportation network, ensure that America's rural infrastructure needs are not left behind, and harness innovation to more effectively and safely move goods and people throughout the country.

-From 2009 to 2015, Sam served as Chairman and Ranking Member of the Committee on Small Business, and he is currently a high-ranking Member of the Committee on Armed Services.
+From 2009 to 2015, Sam served as Chairman and Ranking Member of the Committee on Small Business, and he continues to serve as a high-ranking Member of the Committee on Armed Services.

 Sam was born in Tarkio, Missouri on November 7, 1963.
 He graduated from Tarkio High School in 1982 and attended college at the University of Missouri-Columbia, where he received his degree in Agronomy from the College of Agriculture.